Category Archives: Multiple Monarchies

 The enthronement of King Carl XVI Gustaf, 1973

 No Swedish monarch has been crowned since King Oscar II in 1873.
 The monarchs after him have chosen not to be crowned.
 In 1973, King Carl XVI Gustaf swore the then-required royal declaration before the Council of State in the Council Chamber at the Royal Palace in Stockholm.
 He was then enthroned in a simple ceremony in the Throne Room at the Royal Palace in Stockholm and made an accession speech.
 The regalia were displayed on cushions to the right and left of the royal Silver Throne but were never held by the king.
 Current legislation no longer mandates the royal declaration.
-There is nothing stipulated about the Swedish monarch’s accession other than a statement that future monarchs can issue a declaration of office before the Riksdag, the Swedish legislature.
+Nothing is stipulated about the Swedish monarch’s accession other than a statement that future monarchs can issue a declaration of office before the Riksdag, the Swedish legislature.
 No law or constitutional provision prevents a coronation, enthronement, or royal declaration.

 United Arab Emirates